Roadmap

 -

 Performance data collection - Real-time data on SLA compliance, request throughput, and operator availability from the testnet informs adjustments to the mainnet mechanism design.
-The DAO reviews this data to refine parameters, ensuring DIN's economic model supports scalability and network resilience.
+This data helps refine parameters, ensuring DIN's economic model supports scalability and network resilience.

 -

-Iterative testing for robust mechanisms - The testnet enables iterative testing of new policies and mechanisms, allowing the DAO to make adjustments based on test outcomes.
-This iterative process ensures that only well-tested mechanisms are deployed on mainnet, reducing the likelihood of economic inefficiencies or security vulnerabilities.
+Iterative testing for robust mechanisms - The testnet enabled iterative testing of new policies and mechanisms, allowing adjustments based on test outcomes.
+This iterative process ensured that only well-tested mechanisms are deployed on mainnet, reducing the likelihood of economic inefficiencies or security vulnerabilities.

 Full decentralization and governance-driven expansion